How hypnotherapy can help you

 “The least successful method turned out to be advice from GPs, which appears to convince virtually no one to give up.”

 The Stop Smoking Programme consists of a one-off session which lasts between 1.5–2 hours and costs only £195.00.
 (Please note a deposit of £130.00 is required to book this therapy programme which is non-refundable if the client fails to keep the booking).
 Just imagine how much money you can save by stopping smoking when you consider how much money you throw away each week, each month and each year!

-In the unlikely event that you start smoking again then Rachel offers a free booster session (valid for one month from original booking), however this is genuinely rarely needed.
+In the unlikely event that you start smoking again then I offer a free booster session (valid for one month from original booking), however this is genuinely rarely needed.

-Please don’t hesitate to call Rachel if you have any questions or if just want to have a chat about stopping smoking.
+Please don’t hesitate to give me a call if you have any questions or if just want to have a chat about stopping smoking.
 Please note some will power will be required.

 *(Source of quotes were taken from the New Scientist vol 136 issue 1845-31 October 92).

 |Stopped smoking for – Low Risk||Stopped smoking for – High Risk||Benefit|